Nishat Khan: Personal life

 He has been touring continuously since the age of 17 and has resided in India, Italy, France, UK and the United States.
 He was an invited Visiting Professor of Ethnomusicology at the University of California, Los Angeles in 2003 and California State University at Long Beach in 2005.
 He has lectured at universities around the world, including College of DuPage, UMass Amherst, UC Santa Cruz, Princeton University, Kent State University, Dartington College of Arts in London, Hochschule der Kunste in Berlin and many other prestigious institutions.

-He has a daughter named Inaya Khan.
-He has three brothers who are themselves accomplished musicians, and one sister.
+He has three brothers and one sister.